 According to Hamptons International estate brokers, it may take you nearly 10 years to save up a 15% deposit if you decide to buy a house..
 This is a difficult task when savings rates are low and many wages are stagnant.

 - Short-term leases can last as short as three to six months, and you have the choice to leave after that period if it doesn't work out for you, unlike with buying.

 - You have the freedom to relocate to a variety of homes in various locations.

 - Renting makes it easier to move out than buying, so you can adapt if your circumstances alter.

 - You are not responsible for things like a broken boiler because you don't have to worry about maintenance expenditures as you do when you own a property.

 - A landlord cannot kick you out.
 In the long run, you will have the security of a home.

 - The decoration decisions are totally up to you, without restrictions or a deposit to protect.

 - Whilst you have to pay for the repair works, the fact that you have control over their completion means it can be done much faster than going through a landlord, who may be unresponsive.

-- While you should think of it as a home rather than an investment, if property prices increase, then you will benefit when it comes to selling it.
+- Although you should view it more than a residence than an investment, if property values rise, you will gain when it comes time to sell.